 Salt will steer your electrolytes away, making it impossible for the electrolytes to replenish the organs and get where they need to go.
 Avoid salty snack or pre-prepped meals that have a high salt level.
 You want to get the most from your workout and not end up in the hospital from dehydration.

 You just ran a marathon… Well not really.
-Maybe you’re completed your workout more efficiently or faster than normal.
+Maybe you’ve completed your workout more efficiently or faster than normal.
 Maybe you’re working out for the first time in a while.
-Either way, you’re body was just placed through a pretty significant events.
+Either way, your body was just placed through pretty significant events.
 Keep it simple when it comes to eating your post workout meal.

-Instead of choosing spicy foods–Whether it be your craving or your go to, choose foods that are easily digested like small amounts of proteins, sugars, and carbs… But don’t go overboard!
+Instead of choosing spicy foods–Whether it be your craving or you go to, choose foods that are easily digested like small amounts of proteins, sugars, and carbs… But don’t go overboard!

 Simple carbs, while easy to digest, aren’t easy to burn off.
 Simple carbs, like breads and pastries, are loaded with tons of fat that will hinder your digestive system from being able to perform at its max.
 Fats will slow down your digestive system, but the sugars found in simple carbs will also slow down your metabolism.

-Stay away from breads, pastries, and anything that walks or talks like a carbohydrate.
+Stay away from breads, pastries, and anything that walkbreadalks like a carbohydrate.

 Energy bars are meant for a pre-workout– A food to give you the nutrients that you need to complete the grueling hour or two of running, jumping, lifting, and sweating.
 Once your body comes down from a workout, you will have a natural high.